 All applicants must apply through the PTCAS website.
 Applications for the DPT Class of 2022 open July 1, 2018 and will close on Feb.
 1, 2019.

-Lynchburg College DPT participates in the PTCAS Early Decision program, with decisions to candidates in September of every year.
+University of Lynchburg DPT participates in the PTCAS Early Decision program, with decisions to candidates in September of every year.
+Applicants interested in Early Decision must apply by August 15, 2018.
 More information on the Early Decision program can be found at the PTCAS website.

 - Baccalaureate degree from a college or university accredited by a CHEA recognized regional accrediting organization

 - Minimum 3.0 cumulative GPA overall and 3.0 cumulative GPA when factoring only prerequisite science coursework